 Until recently, the concept of "Fintech" was a novelty both from the point of view of theoretical substantiation in scientific literature and practical aspects of adaptation of modern information technologies in the financial industry.
 However, the rapid development of digitalization processes and the associated transformation of society have provided conditions for the rapid adaptation of existing Fintech innovations.
 These processes also created conditions for the formation based on new directions and varieties that satisfy the consumer market's specific goals and needs.
 In particular, because one of the main guidelines of the modern development of society is the formation of socially responsible business models.
-It is reasonable to search for opportunities to achieve these goals in the Fintech segment and highlight the appropriate Fintech services and Fintech innovation as sustainable Fintech.
+It is reasonable to search for opportunities to achieve these goals in the Fintech segment and highlight the appropriate Fintech services and innovation.

 In this article, we will share our analysis of sustainable finances in the world, define its role in achieving Fintech and sustainable development goals, classify its main areas, and consider the stories of the most successful green finance companies.